Esperanto grammar: Synthetic forms

-The active synthetic forms (i.e., abbreviated or contracted forms) are:

-Besides the active voice, there is a parallel passive paradigm, obtained by omitting the -n-:

-A few of these forms, notably -intus (conditional past progressive) and -atas (present passive), have entered common usage, but most are rare because they are more difficult to parse than periphrastic constructions.
+In practice, only a few of these forms, notably -intus (conditional past progressive) and -atas (present passive), have entered the common usage.
+In general, most are rare for being more difficult to parse than periphrastic constructions.

 Nominal participles

 Participles may be turned into adverbs or nouns by replacing the adjectival suffix -a with -e or -o.
 This means that, in Esperanto, some nouns may be inflected for tense.

 A nominal participle indicates one who participates in the action specified by the verbal root.
 For example, esperinto is a "hoper" (past tense), or one who had been hoping.

 Adverbial participles

 Adverbial participles are used for circumstantial participial phrases: